google-research/arxiv-latex-cleaner/README.md

                         come immediately after `commands_to_delete`, as the
                         parser does not have any way to know if it's another command to delete.
+  --commands_only_to_delete COMMANDS_ONLY_TO_DELETE [COMMANDS_ONLY_TO_DELETE ...]
+                        LaTeX commands that will be deleted but the text wrapped in the commands will be retained.
+Useful for commands that change text formats and colors, which you may want to remove but keep the text within.
+Usages are exactly the same as commands_to_delete.
+Note that if the commands listed here duplicate that after commands_to_delete, the default action will be retaining the wrapped text.
   --use_external_tikz USE_EXTERNAL_TIKZ
                         Folder (relative to input folder) containing
                         externalized tikz figures in PDF format.